Skip to Content

 Early legal help can make it easier to preserve video footage, maintenance records, and other evidence that might otherwise be lost.

-The statute of limitations for a premises liability claim in Illinois is generally two years from the date of injury (735 ILCS 5/13-202).
-Claims against government entities such as cities, counties, or the state have shorter deadlines â typically one year for notice under the Local Governmental and Governmental Employees Tort Immunity Act (745 ILCS 10).
+Claims against government entities such as cities, counties, or the state have shorter deadlines — typically one year for notice under the Local Governmental and Governmental Employees Tort Immunity Act (745 ILCS 10).
 Missing these deadlines can permanently bar your claim.

 If a family member died because of unsafe property, the time limit for wrongful death claims is also usually two years from the date of death, but there can be exceptions.

-Because these rules are complex and missing a deadline can end your case, talk with a Peoria premises liability lawyer early â deadlines are strict and missing one can end your case before it starts.
+Because these rules are complex and missing a deadline can end your case, talk with a Peoria premises liability lawyer early.

-Why Work With a Peoria Premises Liability Lawyer at Parker & Parker?
+Why work with a Peoria premises liability lawyer at Parker & Parker?

 Premises liability cases can be hard fought.
 Property owners and their insurance companies often argue that the hazard was obvious, that they had no time to fix it, or that your injuries are not as serious as you say.